AlexZ955/gsap_practice/README.md

-# iPhone 15 Pro Implementation
+# iPhone 15 Pro Website Implementation

 ## Introduction
 This is a clone of Apple's iPhone 15 Pro website using React.js and TailwindCSS.
 It also uses GSAP and Three.js to implement animations.